Kjøllefjord: History

-Kjøllefjord has been a trading post and fishing village serving the northern edge of Norway, along the Barents Sea since around the 1500s.
+Kjøllefjord has been a trading post and fishing village serving the northern edge of Norway, along the Barents Sea since the 16th century.
 In 1685, the county governor Hans H. Lilienskiold took a journey along the coast of Finnmark county.
 He visited the village of Kjøllefjord and he noted that there was a landowning widow who also traded while three other traders worked here for merchants from Bergen.

 In 1690, Finnmark county was divided into seven trading districts.
 The author Jonas Lie wrote in the book Tremasteren Fremtiden about the village of Kjøllefjord.
 He gives a picture of the old monopoly trade system of that era.
 He writes: "Som opplagssted for Finnmarkske produkter der hentedes av bergensere og senere danske skip, som havn for russiske lodjer der lå og tusket langs kysten, og som nødhavn for fremmede skip i hvitehavsfarten på Arkhangelsk, hersket der alltid meget liv og røre" which means "As a storeroom for Finnmark products, which were picked up by ships from Bergen and later by Danish ships, as a port for Russian lodgers who bartered and traded along the coast, and as a haven for foreign ships from the White Sea that were shipping from Arkhangelsk, there was always a lot of life and stir."

 Like so many other places in Finnmark, Kjøllefjord's buildings were set ablaze by German soldiers in the fall of 1944, and the entire population of approximately 700 people were evacuated and scattered throughout the country.
 After the liberation in 1945, most residents came back.
 The rebuilding began, regulation plans were prepared and eventually the permanent building plans.
 In a very short time, the business community was rebuilt and nine relatively modern fisheries started up their business.

 The fishing fleet grew rapidly, and many skilled fishermen brought ashore an annual average of 12,690 t of fish in the years 1950, 1951, and 1952.
 This large haul included 4,835 t was pollock, 3290 t were cod, 2961 t of herring, and 1604 t of other fish species.
 In 1954, the fishing fleet totaled 155 boats.
 Of these, 27 boats were between 30 and 50 ft and there were ten boats over 50 ft.
 The rest of the boats were under 30 ft.
 Throughout history, fishing has been the nerve center for the community's activities, in good as well as bad times.
-After the war, 14 stores, two smaller hotels, and five cafes were built and the population increased up to 1,700 inhabitants.
+After the war, 14 stores, two smaller hotels, and five cafes were built and the population increased to 1,700 inhabitants.